storybookjs/ember/docs/addons/addons-api.md

 <!-- prettier-ignore-end -->

-A handy Storybook hook that you can use in your addon if you need to read or update [`args`](../writing-stories/args.md).
+You can use this handy Storybook hook in your addon if you need to read or update [`args`](../writing-stories/args.md).

 ---

 ## Storybook API

 Storybook API allows you to access different functionalities of Storybook UI.
-You can move an instance to the Storybook API when you register an addon.
+You can move an instance to the Storybook API when registering an addon.

 Let's have a look at API methods.